jcwang587/math-modeling/docs/01_liter-prog.md

 - **Example 1: Simple Narrative with a Single Code Cell**

-In literate programming, we mix text and code to explain what is happening in a computation as we develop it.
+In literate programming, we combine explanatory text and source code to clarify the details of a computation as it is being developed.
+Jupyter Book, the tool used to create this book, can be viewed as a type of literate programming environment.
+We can store and execute the code in this chapter directly on this webpage.
 Here is a simple Python code cell that calculates the factorial of 5:

 ```{code-cell} python
 def factorial(n):